CommonAccord/Cmacc-Org/Doc/GHx/KantaraInitiative/Deep/Test_v0.md

 UMA.1.1.Ti=Definitions

-UMA.1.1.0.sec=Capitalized terms used in this Agreement shall have the following meanings.
+UMA.1.1.0.sec=Capitalized terms used in {this_Agreement} shall have the following meanings.

 RSO.Sec=<b>Engagements of the {UMA.RSO}</b><br>The {UMA.RSO} agrees:<ol><li>{UMA.3.1.cl}; and<li>to take out the garbage.</ol>